KULeuven-COSIC/ZeroTouch/Wireless InSite/README.md

 # Directory Structure

-This repository is organized into subdirectories, each dedicated to a specific type of simulation or experiment using Wireless InSite.
+This repository is organised into subdirectories, each dedicated to a specific aspect of the project, such as simulation data, models, or visualisations.

 ## Subdirectories Overview